Bristol Storm: International Basketball Experiences

 Storm has also participated in the Portugal Basketball Festival in 2022, as well as the Euro Youth Cup in 2023 as Bristol Lions.

 The year 2023 saw the Storm U16 boys travel to Scotland to participate in preseason friendlies to prepare for the season.
 Game 1 was a close battle versus a talented Falkirk Fury squad whose roster boasts several Scottish National players and more Scottish Regional players.
 Storm fell short at the end 49–57.
 The next day however Storm faced off against former Scottish and GB U18 Head Coach Craig Nicol's City of Edinburgh Kings.
 Storm having time to recover from the long northern trip and the first day's loss came out on fire ultimately winning day 2's game 95–55.
 Day 3 saw a double header at Dundee Madsons U16s and Dunfermline Reign U18s.
 While the trip was taking a toll, the boys came walked away victors in both games ending the trip on a very positive experience.

-Storm endeavour to make more international trips for all its age groups as they continue to push to be the best basketball club in the city.